finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/index.md

 - Foundations of the open source movement
 - Software piracy

-**Learning Outcomes**:
+??? info "Learning Outcomes:"

     1. Discuss the philosophical bases of intellectual property.
 [Familiarity]
     2. Discuss the rationale for the legal protection of intellectual property.
 [Familiarity]
     3. Describe legislation aimed at digital copyright infringements.
 [Familiarity]
     4. Critique legislation aimed at digital copyright infringements.
 [Assessment]
     5. Identify contemporary examples of intangible digital intellectual property.
 [Familiarity]
     6. Justify uses of copyrighted materials.
 [Assessment]
     7. Evaluate the ethical issues inherent in various plagiarism detection mechanisms.
 [Assessment]
     8. Interpret the intent and implementation of software licensing.
 [Familiarity]
     9. Discuss the issues involved in securing software patents.
 [Familiarity]
     10. Characterize and contrast the concepts of copyright, patenting and trademarks.
 [Assessment]
     11. Identify the goals of the open source movement.
 [Familiarity]
     12. Identify the global nature of software piracy.
 [Familiarity]

 ## SP/Privacy and Civil Liberties

 Electronic information sharing highlights the need to balance privacy protections with information access.
 The ease of digital access to many types of data makes privacy rights and civil liberties more complex, differing among the variety of cultures worldwide.
 See cross- referencing with the Human-Computer Interaction (HCI), Information Assurance and Security (IAS), Information Management (IM), and Intelligent Systems (IS) Knowledge Areas.

-**Topics**:

 - Philosophical foundations of privacy rights (cross-reference IS/Fundamental Issues/philosophical issues)
 - Legal foundations of privacy protection